Hamas authorities execute five Palestinians in Gaza

 Palestinian law says President Mahmoud Abbas has final word on whether executions can be carried out.
 But he has no effective rule in Gaza.

+The Palestinian Centre for Human Rights (PCHR) condemned the executions by Hamas as a violation of Palestinian law.
+It said the move was also a violation of international commitments by Palestinian authorities.

-Since Islamist Hamas seized control of Gaza from Abbas in 2007, its courts have sentenced dozens of Palestinians to death, and have executed 27 so far, according to human rights groups.
+Since Hamas took control of Gaza, its courts have sentenced around 180 Palestinians to death, and have executed 33 so far, the PCHR said.